 expats about your experience after you move.

-John Morrison, a Canadian moving back from the U.S. in 2008
+John Morrison, a Canadian who moved back from the U.S. suggests:

 Alternatives for reducing moving costs, for those moving from US or

 possibly Mexico back to Canada

 Consider these ways of reducing moving costs:

 - if you have a car, purchase a trailer for it and self drive back

 - if you don't have a car or any large items to move back e.g. appliances,

 then consider mailing your items using the US mail to a town just the

 other side of the border.
 US mail lets you send domestic mail, up to

 70lb in weight for each item.
 Length plus width plus height of each